 If you’re close to retirement you could think about switching your investments into funds that have a lower risk rating and are considered safer.
 This could reduce the effect of the current market, but if the markets recover, you’re unlikely to benefit from this as less volatile funds typically have a lower potential for growth.

 Not sure if you have a defined contribution pension?
-Read our guide on the different types of pensions.
+See our guides on the different types of pensions.